yast/yast-network/doc/features.md

 Routing
 =========

-- allows to assign gateway for ipv4 and ipv6 and also assign via which device it can be reached
+- allows to assign default gateway for ipv4 and ipv6 and also assign via which device it can be reached
 - allows to enable ipv4 and ipv6 forwarding
 - allows manual edit of routing table